Updated method ReCiPe2016 improves accuracy in quantifying impacts on human health and environment

 - The insights obtained can be used to reduce the environmental impact and to assess the extent to which a circular economy is beneficial for the environment.

 - For people that are particularly interested in water footprinting, the newly included impacts of water consumption on human health, terrestrial ecosystems and freshwater ecosystems, plus the option to see these impacts alongside other environmental impacts, may be interesting.

-- Furthermore, the new ReCiPe2016 can be used as the basis for tools addressing biodiversity impacts of supply chains, like BioScope.
+- Furthermore, the new ReCiPe2016 can be used as the basis for tools addressing the biodiversity impacts of supply chains, like BioScope.

 - Last but not least, ReCiPe2016 also provides global characterization factors instead of only European.